-- Collusion without official approval between two or more students, with the result that identical, or near identical work, is presented by all those involved - copying another person's work, including the work of another student (with or without their consent), and claiming or pretending it is your own - copying words or ideas from someone else without giving credit - failing to put a quotation in quotation marks - giving incorrect information about the source of a quotation - changing words but copying the sentence structure of a source without giving credit - copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not - Buying a paper, or turning in a paper written by someone else Paraphrasing someone else without giving credit
+- Collusion without official approval between two or more students with the result that identical or near identical work is presented by all those involved. - Copying another person's work, including the work of another student (with or without his or her consent), and claiming or pretending it is your own. - Copying words or ideas from someone else without giving credit. - Failing to put a quotation in quotation marks. - Giving incorrect information about the source of a quotation. - Changing words but copying the sentence structure of a source without giving credit. - Copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not. - Buying a paper or turning in a paper written by someone else, paraphrasing someone else work without giving credit.

-• Copying and pasting text from a web site without quotation marks and appropriate citation
+• Copying and pasting text from a web site without quotation marks and appropriate citation.